vaibhav1406/scipy-sim/simple_controller_vis/src/README.txt

 Contributors
 ============

 This project was initiated in the Department of Electrical & Computer Engineering at the University of Canterbury (http://www.elec.canterbury.ac.nz/) by:

-* Brian Thorne
+* Brian Thorne (brian dot thorne at canterbury dot ac dot nz)

 * Allan McInnes (allan dot mcinnes at canterbury dot ac dot nz)